 If you are using an agency, view the widest range of properties.
 There will inevitably be much doubling up of properties, with owners putting their properties on the books of as many agents as possible to secure a tenant.
 Check that the property you are considering isn’t on other agents’ books: it might be available at a lower rent because incorporated fees could vary between agents.
 You can also rent privately, and should look out for signs saying se alquila, which means “for let”.
 Don’t be afraid to ring these numbers thinking the landlord is going to be Spanish.
 Many English owners will use them too because they will be hoping to attract the widest possible range of enquiries, from prospective Spanish tenants as well as English.

-When renting, you should be aware that there are two types of rental contracts here – short and long term – and the length of a rental contract will vary depending on which it is.
-Long-term contracts (contrato de arrendamiento de vivienda) are the only proper contracts for residential lets, i.e. those where someone is moving in and staying there on a long-term basis, and are for a minimum of one year.
-The tenant is protected by law to a very high degree, including having the right to renew the contract for up to five years, with a further renewal period available under agreement of up to another three years.
+When renting, you should be aware that there are two types of rental contracts – long and short term.
+Long-term contracts (contrato de arrendamiento de “vivienda“) are the only proper contracts for residential lets, i.e. those where someone is moving in and staying there on a long-term basis, and are for a minimum of one year.
+A tenant with a vivienda contract is protected by law to a very high degree, including having the right to renew the contract for up to five years, with a further renewal period available under agreement of up to another three years.
 These rights are included in clauses in the contract, as are rent increases, which are limited to the rate of inflation.
-Some owners do not relish the prospect of having a tenant with such highly protected rights, however, and so short term contracts (contrato de arrendamiento por “temporada“) are commonly given.
-These can be for set periods of one day to a year, and temporada contracts of three or six months, but can be up to a year.
+Some owners do not like the idea of their tenants having such highly protected rights, however, and so short term contracts (contrato de arrendamiento por “temporada“) are commonly given.
+These can be for set periods of one day to a year, and temporada contracts of three or six months are often issued instead of a vivienda.
 Whatever length of time the contract covers, its terms are binding on both sides, and it will not have a period of notice because each side must honour the full contracted period.